niosh-mining/about/new_project/readme.md

  - user credentials, or
  - system-specific information (ip addresses, ports, protocols, etc.).

+If in doubt, it is probably better to exclude the information.
 If data need to be included, for example to enable testing, it is best to use anonymized, fictitious, or public data.

 ## Versioning